 can stop at any time.
 Your email will not be used for any other purpose.

-9 Trees, Flowers, or Condolences have been shared with support of Marion's family - View on Tribute Wall
+21 Trees, Flowers, or Condolences have been shared with support of Breanna's family - View on Tribute Wall

-Relatives and friends are invited to visit at the Thiele-Reid Family Funeral Home, 585 Belgrove Drive, Kearny, NJ on Tuesday, September 12 from 4 to 7 p.m.
-The funeral will begin in the funeral home on Wednesday morning at 11:00 a.m. then to St. Stephen's R.C.
-Church where a Funeral Mass will be celebrated at 12:00 p.m.
-Interment will follow at Holy Cross Cemetery, North Arlington, NJ.
+Relatives and friends are invited to visit at the Thiele-Reid Family Funeral Home, 585 Belgrove Drive, Kearny, NJ on Saturday, September 23 from 1 to 5 p.m.
+Cremation will be private.

 She was born in Belleville, NJ as the firstborn daughter of Italo and Laura Pifano.
 Breanna grew up in Kearny and was a graduate of Kearny High School's class of 2021.
 She was attending Montclair State University and was a third year Biology major pursuing the field of Optometry.